adobe/aepsdk-optimize-ios/README.md

-# Adobe Experience Platform Optimize Mobile SDK
+# Adobe Experience Platform Mobile SDKs - Optimize extension

 ## About this project

-The AEPOptimize mobile SDK extension provides APIs to enable real-time personalization workflows in the Adobe Experience Platform SDKs using Adobe Target or Adobe Journey Optimizer Offer Decisioning.
-It depends on AEPCore and requires AEPEdge Extension to send personalization query events to the Experience Edge network.
+The AEPOptimize extension provides APIs to enable real-time personalization workflows in the Adobe Experience Platform Mobile SDKs using Adobe Target or Adobe Journey Optimizer Offer Decisioning.
+It requires AEPCore and AEPEdge extensions to send personalization query events to the Experience Edge network.

 ## Requirements